n0samu/director-files-extract/README.md

 Files will be extracted to a folder named after the application file.

-This script was created by eientei, with bugfixes contributed by myself (nosamu).
+This script was created by eientei, with bugfixes contributed by Tomysshadow and myself (nosamu).

 # fix-director-files
 This Python script checks whether Director files have the correct extension and size.
 It automatically trims extra bytes and fixes the file extension if necessary.